sokenny/cabify/README.md

 To be clear, we will pay attention to the following aspects in this order (hint: the first elements are the more important):

 1. `Checkout` class solution.
-2. How do you implement `Checkout` class into the UI.
+1. How do you implement `Checkout` class into the UI.
-3. UI and components.
+1. UI and components.
+1. Production readiness.
-4. Bonus (see below).
+1. Bonus (see below).

 As general guidelines, **take into account the following aspects:**